Summer Undergraduate Research Program at Eastern Connecticut State University

 The mission of Eastern Connecticut State University, the state's designated public liberal arts university, is to provide high quality undergraduate and select graduate programs to a diverse population of talented students.

-Introduction to Bioscience Laboratory Skills and Concepts (4 credits, lower level)
+Introduction to Bioscience Laboratory Skills and Concepts: 4 credits, lower division level

 This track will look at how we study plants and stem cells in search of cures.
 An emphasis is placed on hands-on experience to all students to get practice with a variety of lab techniques and equipment.
 Students will select one area of research that they are interested in for further examination.

-Geographic Information Systems (GIS) Analysis for Public Health (1 credit, lower level)
+Geographic Information Systems (GIS) Analysis for Public Health: 1 credit, lower division level

-Introduction to Physical Health and Epidemiology Laboratory Skills and Concepts (3 credits, lower level)
+Introduction to Physical Health and Epidemiology Laboratory Skills and Concepts: 3 credits, lower division level

 This track will examine the role of physical health in public health and disease prevention through the exploration of measurement and exercise testing protocols, studying nutrition, and exploring the interaction of nutrition exercise and health.
 In addition, students will learn the basics of geographic information systems (GIS) and the utility of GIS in studying the health of a community.
 Students will help gather data to analyze health issues in the Willimantic area.